EliAndrewC/l7r/setting/l7r.md

 The Hikarikage was perhaps the most troublesome of the Namebroken.
 A creature of light and shadow, it could shed half of its nature at will.
 When Lord Moon decreed the Hikarikage present itself before him, that he might bind it to his service, it would set aside half of its name to avoid being summoned.
 Goju failed again and again to bind the Hikarikage - when he illuminated its location it would change itself into a creature of light to blend in, and when he cast darkness upon the area so that it might stand out, it changed into a shadow.
 If Lord Moon had not gifted Goju with a Shard of Pure Sunlight given by Lady Sun herself, the Hikarikage might have never been caught.

 But even more dangerous than the Namebroken were those who struck their names so defiantly as to shatter them into their component pieces.
 And the most dangerous of the Nameshattered was the Reikodokiri.
-Intended as a being of cold, silent mist, the individual syllables of the Reikodokiri's name were quite powerful - it could make itself into a "Kiko" - small spirit - to hide away, and as a "Reido" it could apply the cold ways of Lord Moon's cleverness to evade capture.
+The Reikodokiri was intended as a being of cold, silent mist, and the individual syllables of its name were quite powerful - it could make itself into a "Kiko" - small spirit - to hide away, and as a "Reido" it could apply the cold ways of Lord Moon's cleverness to evade capture.

 One day, the Reikodokiri stumbled upon the Kakurekame - the hidden turtle - as it swam through the river of heaven.
 Being ravenous from the ages spent in hiding, the Reikodokiri devoured the Kakurekame, and found to its surprise that it could now form itself into a Kakureidokame, swimming unseen through the river of heaven, cleverly hiding itself in its cold currents.
 And when Goju finally discerned the creature's new form and carefully strung the celestial cords of his Star-Knotted Net to ensnare the beast, it shed the Kakurekame name and slipped through as a Reikiri - a being as insubstantial as cold mist.